ServiceNow/StarFlow/README.md

 ### Models

 Models generate textual outputs given vision-language inputs from datasets.
-They are encapsulated as sub-classes of [`VLModel`](starflow/model/vl_model.py), and their inputs are encapsulated as sub-classes of [`VLInput`](starflow/model/vl_model.py).
-For example, the `Llama-3.2-Vision-Instruct` models are encapsulated as [`LlamaModel`](starflow/model/vl_models/llama32.py), and their inputs are encapsulated as [`LlamaInput`](starflow/model/vl_models/llama32.py).
+They are encapsulated as sub-classes of [`VLModel`](starflow/model/base.py), and their inputs are encapsulated as sub-classes of [`VLInput`](starflow/model/base.py).
+For example, the `Llama-3.2-Vision-Instruct` models are encapsulated as [`LlamaModel`](starflow/model/llama_32.py), and their inputs are encapsulated as [`LlamaInput`](starflow/model/llama_32.py).

 When training a model, a cross-entropy loss is obtained from the forward pass of the model, which is then optimized in the backward pass through gradient decent.
 When evaluating a model, the textual outputs of the model are processed by the applied metrics to compute performance numbers.

 Each model comes with a config file, which specifies the settings for instantiating and using the model.
 For example, the config file for `Llama-3.2-11B-Vision-Instruct` is [`starflow/config/model/llama_32_11b.yaml`](starflow/config/model/llama_32_11b.yaml).

 A special category of models is API models, which can only be used through API calls.
-They are encapsulated as sub-classes of [`VLAPIModel`](starflow/model/vl_api_model.py), and each of them comes with a config file.
-For example, the OpenRouter-routed `GPT-4o` model is encapsulated as [`OpenRouterAPIModel`](starflow/model/vl_api_models/openrouter.py), and its config file is [`starflow/config/model/gpt_4o.yaml`](starflow/config/model/gpt_4o.yaml).
+They are encapsulated as sub-classes of [`VLAPIModel`](starflow/model/base.py), and each of them comes with a config file.
+For example, the OpenAI's `GPT-4o` model is encapsulated as [`OpenAIModel`](starflow/model/openai.py), and its config file is [`starflow/config/model/gpt_4o.yaml`](starflow/config/model/gpt_4o.yaml).
 API models cannot be trained, but can still be evaluated.

 ### Pipelines